Skip to main content

 9 mentions Positive Neutral Negative

 The game's atmosphere is highly praised for its excellent art, music, and inventive storytelling, creating a unique blend of alternate history and steampunk elements.
 Reviewers appreciate how the soundtrack enhances the overall experience, evoking a sense of adventure reminiscent of classic titles.
-The combination of graphics and sound effectively immerses players in a captivating world filled with pirates and colonial themes.
+The combination of graphics and thematic depth contributes to a captivating and immersive environment that resonates well with players.

-• “The game's soundtrack complements the game's excellent presentation and really hits home the atmosphere the game tries to get across.”
+• “The game's soundtrack complements the game's excellent presentation and really hits home the atmosphere the game tries to convey.”

-• “The music is well picked and along with the graphics provide the right atmosphere for this game.”
+• “The music is well picked and, along with the graphics, provides the right atmosphere for this game.”

 • “The art and music are good, and the alternate history/attempt at a story is a nice change for the genre, but I'd rather just play Steel Empire on my Mega Drive instead for a similar atmosphere and way better gameplay.”